 At the start of the series, I thought Tops and Marwin were already dating?
-Ingredients didn’t specify their exact relationship right away, so I wrongly assumed these two were boyfriends who live together.
+Ingredients didn't specify their exact relationship right away, so I wrongly assumed they were boyfriends who live together.
 Based on their close bond with each other, these two seemed like an ordinary gay couple.
-I only figured out afterwards that they’re roommates and I misinterpreted the nature of their relationship.
+I only figured out afterwards that they're roommates and I misinterpreted the nature of their relationship.
 Whoops. 😅

 Tops and Marwin are a cute pair, growing on me after a while.
 The characters have such natural chemistry with each other.
 Despite being platonic friends, their playful rapport almost feels like a couple.
 In the first half of the series, Ingredients builds a solid foundation between Tops and Marwin.
 When the drama introduces more romance during the second half, it feels like a natural transition from friends to lovers.

 After they become a couple, Tops and Marwin are adorable together.
 Episode 20 is entirely dedicated to a collection of moments between the boyfriends.
 All their scenes are so sweet that I got cavities from watching them.
 My only nitpick is that I wanted more intimacy between the pair.
 The characters kiss a few times, but the physical affection is very mild.
 These two actors co-starred in another BL series called He She It, where they smooch more passionately than the sanitized version we see in Ingredients.